Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Recurrence of -vectors and -polynomials Recurrence of g-vectors and F-polynomials

 satisfies $\bar \beta_k = \iota \pi$ where $\iota$ denotes the inclusion $\ker \alpha_k \subset M_{\mathrm{in}}(k)$ and $\pi$ is the projection onto the second and the third summand followed by an isomorphism with $\ker \alpha_k$ given by the splitting data $\sigma\colon \ker \alpha_k/\image \gamma_k \rightarrow \ker \alpha_k$.
-Thus $\ker \bar \beta_k = (\ker \gamma_k / \image \beta_k)\oplus V(k)$ and the desired equation (\ref{eq: desired formula for ker bar beta}) follows.
+Thus $\ker \bar \beta_k = (\ker \gamma_k / \image \beta_k)\oplus V_k$ and the desired equation (\ref{eq: desired formula for ker bar beta}) follows.
 It then follows immediately that $g_k' = -g_k$.

-It remains to show that for $i\neq k$, $g_j' = g_j + [b_{j,k}]_+g_k - b_{j,k}h_k$, i.e.
+It remains to show that for $j\neq k$, $g_j' = g_j + [b_{j,k}]_+g_k - b_{j,k}h_k$, i.e.,

-Notice that the quantity $g_j$ only uses in the triangulation $T$ the quadrilateral where $j$ is a diagonal.
+Notice that computing the quantity $g_j$ only uses the quadrilateral in $T$ where $j$ is a diagonal.
 Thus if $j$ and $k$ are not adjacent in $Q(T)$, mutation at $k$ does not change the component $g_j$.
-It then suffices to assume $b_{j,k}\neq 0$, and in view of the symmetry between $\mathcal M$ and $\overline {\mathcal M}$, it is enough to prove the case $b_{j,k}<0$ for (\ref{eq: desire formula for ker gamma}).
+It then suffices to assume $b_{j,k}\neq 0$, and in view of the symmetry between $\mathcal M$ and $\overline {\mathcal M}$, it is enough to prove (\ref{eq: desired formula for ker gamma}) for the case $b_{j,k}<0$.

+For every non-loop arrow $a\in Q_1(T)$ with $t(a) = j$, there is a unique non-loop arrow $c\in Q_1(T)$ with $h(c) = j$ (if it exists) so that the two arrows come from the same regular triangle $\triangle$.
+In this way, we see that $\ker \gamma_j$ is the direct sum of the kernel of every component

+where $b$ is the third arrow in $\triangle$.
+(If such $c$ does not exist, we adopt the convention that the codomain of $\gamma_j^{(a)}$ is zero.)

 \textit{Case 1.} Suppose $k$ is pending and let $i$, $j$ and $k$ form a regular triangle (counterclockwise) in $T$; see for example the figure in \Cref{proof: define rep mutations}.
 By definition we have